 Q. When do Marianne and Joe usually start shooting?

 A. Typically we recommend deciding on our start time in one of two ways:

-1) We can start getting ready photos just before she starts makeup (that way she is somewhat done before we start shooting.
+1) We can start getting ready for photos just before our bride(s) start makeup (that way she/they is somewhat done before we start shooting.
 We recommend having your hair done before makeup).
 Or just for the last few minutes if makeup touch ups.
-Then, presuming that you have booked us for our base package of 8 hours, go forward 8 hours and make sure that we are at the reception late enough to capture all of the events you want us to capture and about 30 minutes-or-so of open dancing.
+Then, presuming that you have booked us for our base package of 8 hours, go forward 8 hours and make sure that we are at the reception late enough to capture all of the events you want us to capture and about 30 minutes or so of open dancing.
 If we aren’t there late enough to capture everything you would like, you can either adjust our start time or add time to your package.

-Keep in mind, if you are having a grand exit (sparklers, confetti, lavender, etc.) you may want to double check that we will be there until then!
+Keep in mind, that if you are having a grand exit (sparklers, confetti, lavender, etc.) you may want to double-check that we will be there until then!